thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 If the organisation is keeping us from producing the right thing, the organisation should be flexible enough to be redesigned in order to come to a better product design that better fits the needs of our users.
 This requires organisational flexibility to come to a more effective design ([*Conway's Corollary*](#conways-corollary)).

+Without organisational flexibility, "*[when] architecture of the system and the architecture of the organisation are at odds, the organisation wins*" (Ruth Malan, 2008).

-But that is not that simple, especially not for long-lived organisation with long-lived systems, because of the [*Reverse Conway’s Law*](#reverse-conways-law).
+Yet, that is not that simple, especially not for long-lived organisation with long-lived systems, because of the [*Reverse Conway’s Law*](#reverse-conways-law).
 The system architecture acts as a force on the organisation and closes the options we have to design the structure of the organisation.

 Because an initial design is rarely the best one, and because of incremental software engineering ... architecture is never done.
 It is never finished.
 It is continuously evolving (see [Building Evolutionary Architectures](https://app.thestorygraph.com/books/0f3cecf8-ee0b-407b-b711-a105d4ae3b3d)).

-As a result, system architecture is a great source for archaeological research on past enterprise decisions.
+Hence, system architecture is a great source for archaeological research on past enterprise decisions.

 > You can read the history of an enterprise's political struggles in its system architecture.”
 >
-> -- Michael Nygard (@mtnygard), Twitter, May 9, 2013
+> -- Michael Nygard (@mtnygard), Twitter, May 8, 2013

 Changes that we are starting now will coexist with changes that started last year and the year before.
 If we adopt that perspective, then we stop trying to rip apart systems and start all over again.
 Instead we should focus a lot more on incremental change.
 Here starts our history of decisions.

 At one conference, I was asked to provide an example of the code reflecting past enterprise decisions.
 Here are two examples:

 - One FinTech had a Document Vault feature, basically the ability to securely store legal documents.
 Yet, customers and the Product Manager referred the feature as Document Manager or File Manager, to eventually settle with File Manager.
-Eventually this got renamed over time in the code.
+Ultimately, this got renamed over time in the code.
 However, during years, there was this single directory in the infrastructure code still called `document_vault`.
 That is for the history of that feature.

 - When another startup decided to opt for AWS as cloud provider, they created all environments in a single AWS account against AWS's advise.
 From my experience screening organisations for technology due diligence, this seems to be a classic mistake, even within big organisations.
-Obviously, to segregate environments, all infrastructure resources were named with environment prefixes (or suffixes ...).
-Eventually, they fixed the situation and migrated to a multi-account setup without changing the naming.
+Obviously, to segregate environments, all infrastructure resources were named with environment prefixes (or suffixes ... consistency is an option).
+Eventually, they migrated to a multi-account setup, however, without changing the naming.
 Now they have in every account, infrastructure resources unnecessarily named after the environment.
 Another history story to tell when onboarding new colleagues. "*X: That is an odd way of naming.
 Y: It is.
-Let me tell you a story ...*.
+Let me tell you the story ...*.

 ## Conway's Time Component